hivesolutions/flask-quorum/README.md

 ## Documentation

-Extra documentation is available [here](https://quorum.readthedocs.org).
+Extra documentation is available under our readthedocs.com repository [here](https://quorum.readthedocs.org).
+Keep in mind that some delay may exist between the current repository `master` version and the documentation.

+We need people to help documentation the code base if you know anyone please contact us.

 ## Build Automation